 “Good morning,” she said, drawing the phrase out like it owed her money.
 “Why are you two sitting here like you just solved world peace?”

-“Because daybreak,” I said.
+“Because of daybreak,” I said.

-“Because goose standoff,” added Irv.
+“Because of the goose standoff,” added Irv.

 “Indeed,” said Irv.
 “I ordered the Signature Sunrise Delight.
 Genome here went for the Cheddar Nest.”